Skip to content

 Register Cluster

 The instructions below will walk readers through registering an existing Kubernetes cluster with Sveltos for management.
 It is recommended, but not required, to use the sveltosctl to register a cluster.
+To programmatically register clusters with Sveltos, consult the section.

 If the kubeconfig in place has multiple contexts, and the default context points to the management cluster, use the --fleet-cluster-context option.
 This option sets the name of the context that points to the cluster you want to register.